qwshen/spark-flight-connector/README.md

 - In sql mode (write.protocol = sql), all complex types (struct, map & list) are converted to json string.
 - etc.

-Note: for Dremio Flight (up to v22.0.0), iceberg tables don't support complex types yet, and only accepts literal sql-statements for DML operations which require write.protocol = sql.
+Note: for Dremio Flight (up to v22.0.0), iceberg tables don't support writing complex types yet, and only accepts literal sql-statements for DML operations which require write.protocol = sql.